scottstanfield/ryanloney.github.io/resume.md

     Assigned static DHCP reservations to network devices by MAC Address.

 **Layer 3**
-:   TCP/IP, IP subnetting, customer IPv4 allocation, DHCP for LAN and WAN devices,
+TCP/IP, IP subnetting, customer IPv4 allocation, DHCP for LAN and WAN devices,

-**SIP**
+**Layer 4**
+Field experience with TCP, UDP, PPTP, packet capture, and more.
+Using NAT policies and firewall rules to capture VoIP and high-priority packets that cannot be isolated at Layer 3, modifying their DSCP tag header for higher QoS priority on WAN and/or LAN.
+Port forwarding, NAT traversal troubleshooting, 1:1 NAT, and filtering, shaping, or blocking based on port and/or protocol.

+**Layer 5**

+*SIP**
 :   Advanced configuration and knowledge of major VoIP codecs.
     Installed Comunigate Pro, Polycom, Flowroute and Cisco